Department of Economics

-The Distributional Impacts of Active Labor Market Programs for Indigenous Populations – with Donna Feir and Maggie E.C.
-Jones (forthcoming in the AEA Papers and Proceedings)
+The Distributional Impacts of Active Labor Market Programs for Indigenous Populations – with Donn.
+L. Feir and Maggie E.C.
+Jones in the AEA Papers and Proceedings 111:216-220.

 Accompanying online appendix

-January 3, 2021, at 12:15 p.m.
-ET, this paper is a part of a panel, "Indigenous Nations Economic Development Strategies: Policies and Outcomes" live streamed from the American Economic Association 2021 Meetings, and can be viewed here:
+This paper was part of a panel, "Indigenous Nations Economic Development Strategies: Policies and Outcomes" that was live streamed from the American Economic Association 2021 Meetings, and can be viewed here:

 Admissions Constraints and the Decision to Delay University, Joint with Fane Groes.
-Forthcoming in Scandinavian Journal of Economics.
+Scandinavian Journal of Economics.
+123(2): 487-507.